Check out our blog as well, where we cover many important landlord topics!

 What is this eviction protection you offer?

 We are so confident in our ability to pick quality tenants that we back all of our tenants up with free eviction protection.
 If we have to evict a tenant we chose, we will pay for the eviction up to $1200.
 This usually covers all court costs and attorneys fees.
-We are one of a few companies in the county that offer this service to our clients, free of charge.

 How long is our management contract?